hydrogen-css/hydrogen/info/roadmap.md

 ## Breaking
 - state is now :d -> :disabled
+- b must now be included in the config, with a null query value
+- config options have been renamed in all cases to be more specific to their expected value (e.g. value => query for media queries)
 - margin/padding is now b(top, right, bottom, left)
 - separates text deco from font style
 - removes border widths from config